Money remaining in student lunch accounts (June 2016 School Leader Update)

 What about students who are “no shows” with no notice to the school?

-- Once a school is reasonably certain that a student will not be returning, the school needs to take reasonable steps to ascertain a forwarding address.
+Once a school is reasonably certain that a student will not be returning, the school needs to take reasonable steps to ascertain a forwarding address.
 If another school makes contact to ask for the student’s records, work with that school.
-If no other school makes such contact, the school holding money that belongs to the student’s family may have to work with other public officials (city hall, e.g.) to try to locate the family.
+If no other school makes such contact, the school holding money that belongs to the student’s family may have to work with other public officials (such as city hall) to try to locate the family.